 Whether you can live in the UK legally will depend on your circumstances.
 Your application will probably be refused if you apply more than 14 days after your permission to stay has expired.
 Check your biometric residence permit or passport if you’re not sure when your leave expires.

 You might be able to apply to stay in the UK if:

 - it would be very difficult for you to live in the country you would be in - for example because of a lack of work, education, family or friends, or if you wouldn't be accepted back there

-- you’ve got a partner who has a right to stay in the UK - for example, if the partner is British or an EEA citizen
+- you’ve got a partner who has a right to stay in the UK - for example, if your partner is British or has settled status

 - you’ve got children in the UK, especially if they're British citizens, settled or have been in the UK for 7 years or more

 - your last visa was as a partner and you've suffered domestic abuse at the hands of the partner related to your visa